kplam624/Dojo-Finder/README.md

 ## Process

 ---
-* Data Scraped the data from multiple Martial Art Dojo and informational websites to simplify and gather relevant data to further our mission
+* Data Scraped the data from multiple Martial Art Dojo and informational websites to gather all relevant data
-* Data cleaning with Python
+* Data cleaned with Python
-* Extracted and transformed the data for use into a  MongoDB database with the scalability and flexibility needed, i.e. many Martial Arts schools host multiple sytles of Martial Arts across the board so MongoDB supports
+* Extracted and transformed the data for use into a  MongoDB database with the scalability and flexibility needed, i.e. many Martial Arts schools host multiple sytles of Martial Arts across the board so MongoDB supports that data
-* sessionStorage was used as a new tool further these efforts
+* sessionStorage was used as a new tool further our efforts
-* Leaflet options leveraged for mapping purposes identifying the location and Dojo details within New Jersey.
+* Leaflet options leveraged for mapping purposes to identify the location and Dojo details within New Jersey.
+* HTML/CSS utilized to create the front-end pages to display the data and info in a user friendly view.

 ## Heroku